heisenware/vrpc-js/docs/examples/NodeAgentExample.md

 ## STEP C: Test VRPC installation and connectivity

 For any agent to work, you must provide it with a valid domain and agent token.
-You get an agent token from your VRPC app using the `Access Control` tab.
+You get an access token from your VRPC app using the `Access Control` tab.

 Simply copy the *defaultAgentToken* or create a new one and use this.